Deluze/electron-vue-template/README.md

 If you have any files that you want to copy over to the app directory after installation, you will need to add those files in your `src/main/static` directory.

-Files in said directory are only accessible to the `main` process, similar to `src/renderer/public` only being accessible to the `renderer` process.
-Besides that, the concept is the same as to what you're used to in your front-end projects.
+Files in said directory are only accessible to the `main` process, similar to `src/renderer/assets` only being accessible to the `renderer` process.
+Besides that, the concept is the same as to what you're used to in your other front-end projects.

 #### Referencing static files from your main process